The Worst Thing To Do After A Weekend Of Holiday Eating

 I could have eaten allll the Easter candy.
 I simply don’t want it anymore.

 For more on why trying to force ourselves to stop eating the "bad things" (like Easter candy) is significantly less healthy than just allowing ourselves to have whatever we want, check out this past podcast episode: Fear-mongering & food demonizing - why it's actually healthier to let yourself eat the "bad" things than try to restrict them

 I say all that because YOU can have this too.
 With everything in me, I know that you can have this too.

 You CAN break the cycle of obsession, control, suffering and never-ending feelings of failure.

 You CAN experience the peace and joy of living through holidays without eating yourself sick - or extraordinary attempts to "be good" and "control yourself" out of fear of eating yourself sick.

-If you're ready for the forever kind of shifts that come from uncovering and changing your whys, pre-registration for the next round of my CEA opened for my waitlist last week and public registration will reopen this week.
+If you're ready for the forever kind of shifts that come from uncovering and changing your whys, register for the waitlist here.

-The Cognitive Eating Academy combines a wide range of scientifically proven modalities into an easy-to-follow step-by-step process that helps you understand why you can't stop eating in ways that don't serve your best interests and how to change it.
+The Academy is a specialized group coaching course.
+It combines a wide range of scientifically proven, evidence based modalities into an easy-to-follow step-by-step process that helps you understand why you can't stop eating in ways that don't serve your best interests and how to stop.
 It has been meticulously crafted and tested for almost three years with one goal in mind - helping you move past all the things that are keeping you stuck repeating the same self-destructive patterns so you can find peace and start living and feeling better.